Brethyn Clwyd came about as a collaborative idea between the Clwyd 2020 President Elect and Patrick Joseph.

 Edition Three is currently in development.
 This is will be the first garment to be lined in the Brethyn Clwyd digital print.
 There will be several options for the outer fabric, from smart to workwear.

 Brethyn Clwyd will be available for purchase at Clwyd 2020 and RWAS events.
-Garments will also be available at open days at the Patrick Joseph Studio in St Asaph (Patrick Joseph website link with open day details to be added)
+Garments will also be available at open days at the Patrick Joseph Studio in St Asaph (visit www.patrickjoseph.co.uk for further details of the open days)